kat-kime/Word-Count-Program/README.md

 # Word-Count-Program
-Searches through a book and returns the most common words.
-Coded in Python.
+My task was to use hash tables and linked lists to create a program that would search through an entire book and count the number of word occurences, then return the most common words.